srowhani/mmlind.github.io/_posts/2015-08-09-Simple_3-Layer_Neural_Network_for_MNIST_Handwriting_Recognition.md

 ---

 I've extended my simple 1-Layer neural network to include a hidden layer and use the back propagation algorithm for updating connection weights.
-The size of the network (number of neurons per layer) is dynamic, yet it's accuracy in classifying the handwritten digits in the MNIST database is still only so so.
+The size of the network (number of neurons per layer) is dynamic, yet it's accuracy in classifying the handwritten digits in the MNIST database is still disappointing.
 Read why...

 ![_config.yml]({{ site.baseurl }}/images/mnist-1lnn-logo.jpg)

 In a aprevious blog post I introduced a simple [1-Layer neural network for MNIST handwriting recognition](../Simple_1-Layer_Neural_Network_for_MNIST_Handwriting_Recognition/).
-It was based on a single layer of perceptrons whose connection weights are adjusted during a supervised learning process in such a way that the calculated weight matrix achieves an 85% accuracy in classifying the digits in the MNIST testing dataset.
+It was based on a single layer of perceptrons whose connection weights are adjusted during a supervised learning process.
+The result was an 85% accuracy in classifying the digits in the MNIST testing dataset.

-The network did not use a sophisticatd activation function (only simple "normalization") and no weighted error back propagation.
+The network did not use a *real* activation function (only simple "normalization") and no weighted error back propagation.
-Now, I want to add these things to see how will improve its effectiveness.
+Now, I want to add these things to see how this will improve the network's effectiveness.
 At the same time I also want to make the code more versatile and re-usable, offering a standardized interface and allow for dyanmic network sizing.
-And here we go..

 ## From 1 Layer to 3 Layers